Our use of Cookies

 This work follows on from decades of research at the NBU towards understanding the biology and management of EFB.
 The MLST for EFB was developed by NBU scientists, Ed Haynes, Giles Budge and Victoria Tomkies.
 More about the development of this research tool is published here, and further research using the MLSTs to better understand EFB outbreaks in the UK can be found here

-Using next generation sequencing for Asian hornet gut content analysis
+Using next generation sequencing for yellow-legged (Asian) hornet gut content analysis

-The results show that Asian hornets are predating on many different species of invertebrates, not just honey bees.
-This has important implications for the serious ecological impact that Asian hornet could have in the UK, especially the potential for a detrimental impact on sensitive invertebrates species.
+The results show that yellow-legged hornets are predating on many different species of invertebrates, not just honey bees.
+This has important implications for the serious ecological impact that the yellow-legged hornet could have in the UK, especially the potential for a detrimental impact on sensitive invertebrates species.
 To learn more, the results were published in an open-access article, which can be viewed here.

 This graph shows the relative abundance of different prey items identified from the gut contents of larvae from Asian hornet nests